Expert skin cancer treatment in Minnesota and western Wisconsin

 Skin cancer is the most common type of cancer and roughly one in five Americans will be diagnosed with some form of skin cancer in their lifetime.

-Advancements in cancer research have found that each person’s response to cancer treatment is unique.
+Advancements in cancer research have found that each person’s response to skin cancer treatment is unique.
 We recognize that no two people will respond to treatment in the same way, so we work closely with you to create a personalized treatment plan.
 Depending on the type of skin cancer and the stage, a combination of several types of treatment options may be needed.
 Our oncologists and dermatologists will work together to find the most effective combination for you.
-Some common treatment options include:
+Some common skin cancer treatment options include:

 Chemotherapy, often called “chemo,” uses strong medicine to kill cancerous cells.
 It’s commonly used to shrink tumors or stop them from growing.

 We might recommend topical chemotherapy or systemic chemotherapy to treat your cancer.
 Topical chemotherapy is an ointment or cream that’s applied directly to your skin.
 Systemic chemotherapy medicines are taken orally or through an IV.
 It treats cancer cells throughout your entire body and might be recommended if cancer has spread.

 Radiation therapy uses beams of intense energy to destroy cancer cells or slow their growth in affected areas of the body.
 Cancer cells are different from healthy cells because they aren’t able to heal damage caused by radiation.
 Radiation therapy is often used along with other treatments like surgery or chemotherapy.

 This relatively new treatment, sometimes called biotherapy, uses medicines that kick-start your body’s natural immune response to cancer.
 There are different types of immunotherapy treatments.
 Some give your immune system an overall boost and some help your immune system specifically target cancer cells.
 Immunotherapy is often used alongside other treatment options for the best results.